emberjs/rfcs/text/0625-helper-managers.md

 ## Motivation

+Helpers are a valuable template construct in Ember.
+They have a number of benefits that come from having their lifecycle being managed by the template and container, including:

+1. Behavior can be _self-contained_.
+Some APIs need to run at multiple points in time based on a template's lifecycle, such as for a plugin that needs to be setup on initialization and torn down upon destruction.
+Doing this in components via lifecycle hooks usually forces users to split their API across multiple touch points in a component, which requires a lot of boilerplate and can make it difficult to understand how the whole system works together.
+Helpers provide a way for these shared concerns to be contained in a single location.

+2. It doesn't require _multiple inheritance_.
+Alternatives for sharing behaviors that touch multiple parts of the lifecycle such as mixins and strategies like them create complicated inheritance hierarchies that can be difficult to debug.
+   Helpers do not insert themselves into the inheritance hierarchy of a class, they are children of the template instead, which is much easier to reason about in practice.

+3. They are highly _composable_.
+Helpers, like components, can be used multiple times in a template and can be used within `{{if}}` and `{{each}}` blocks.
+   Combined with their ability to be hold a self contained lifecycle, this makes them a powerful tool for composing declarative behavior.

+4. They can be _destroyed_.
+They tie in naturally to the destruction APIs that we have recently added to Ember, and that allows their lifecycle to be managed in a self contained way.

 Helpers are currently the only template construct in Ember that do not have a low-level primitive that is public.
 With components and modifiers, users can define component managers and modifier managers respectively to create their own high